Seriously…can you swim in the air?

 …and for the last photos, the Flycatchers decided to come out and play a bit more today!

 The males and females look incredibly similar but I’m pretty sure it’s the male hanging out near our old tomato cage.
 The one I think is the female is staying much nearer the box and not really wanting to leave — she mostly stays at the hole and watches for food now and just darts out to grab a dragonfly or some other tasty bite then heads back in and starts her guard again.
 I included the other photo of her on the top of the box (she was just hopping out to go grab something) to show the wing patterns on their back.
 They’re such lovely little birds.

 After those photos, I’d been outside long enough and retreated back to the land of a portable air conditioner.

 On the bright side, the heat has finally decided to take a break so it’s no longer in the 90s!
 Hooray!
 We’ve been making excuses to get out of the house the past few days to escape it.

-On Thursday we went to a retirement party for one of Logan’s coworkers.
-The guy is kind of a legend for a variety a reasons and most of them aren’t what most people would want to be known for…but he owns up to them in an awesome way and wasn’t ashamed at all when almost all the toasts were about poisonous gas lockdowns at nuclear power sites stemming from his love of burritos.
+On Thursday we went to a retirement party for one of L’s coworkers.
+The guy is kind of a legend for a variety a reasons and most of them aren’t what people would want to be known for…but he owns up to them in an awesome way and wasn’t ashamed at all when almost all the toasts were about poisonous gas lockdowns at nuclear power sites stemming from his love of burritos.
 I thoroughly enjoyed meeting him and I don’t say that about many people.

 We also went out to see Riverdancing.
 It was a fantastic show, though I hate to admit I think my favorite parts were the tap dancers and the Russian dancers.
 They really added some spice and flare.
 The Irish dancers were phenomenal though.